Joseph R. Falcon, III

 Thomas J. Nehilla

 In conjunction with his real estate practice, he also practices in the areas of banking and financing.
-In his representing both financial institutions and borrowers, he is able to provide clients with a unique insight and full understanding of the complex issues involved in a variety of financial transactions.
+Representing both financial institutions and borrowers, Tom is able to provide clients with a unique insight and full understanding of the complex issues involved in a variety of financial transactions.

 RECOGNITION